igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 ## QUIC

 The binding of a delay signal to QUIC is partially described in
-{{QUIC-TRANSPORT}}, which adds the spin bit to the first byte of the short packet header, leaving two reserved bits for future experiments.
+{{QUIC-TRANSPORT}}, which adds the Spin bit to the first byte of the short packet header, leaving two reserved bits for future experiments.

 To implement the additional signals discussed in this document, the first byte of the short packet header can be modified as follows:

-*  the delay bit (D) can be placed in the first reserved bit (i.e. the fourth most significant bit _0x10_) while the round trip loss bit (T) in the second reserved bit (i.e. the fifth most significant bit _0x08_); the proposed scheme is:
+*  the Delay bit (D) can be placed in the first reserved bit (i.e. the fourth most significant bit _0x10_) while the round trip loss bit (T) in the second reserved bit (i.e. the fifth most significant bit _0x08_); the proposed scheme is: